GCdePaula/monga_compiler/README.md

 # Issues

-### min_int numeral
+### integer numeral minimum value

 Monga's integer numerals are being stored as OCaml's integer after lexing.
 OCaml's `max_int` and `min_int` are `4611686018427387903` and `-4611686018427387904`, respectively.
 As the lexer cannot decide whether '-' is a unary or binary expression, it sees negative numerals as two separate tokens.
 The issue is that `min_int`, without the sign, doesn't fit in OCaml's integer.
 In other words, `-4611686018427387904` is lexed first as the token '-' and then as a numeral, which fails because it exceeds `max_int`.
-Therefore the smallest integer in monga cannot be represented by an integer numeral.
+Therefore the smallest integer in Monga cannot be represented by an integer numeral.

 # Installing